smirkjuice/smirkjuice/README.md

 - Kotlin,
 - CUDA-C++
 - GLSL
-- More C#
+- Even more C++
-- More C
+- Python

- and more!
+and so, so much more!

-^If you can't tell, I really like coding :)^
+I also plan on doing some things with graphics libaries such as SDL and OpenGL

 Currently, I'm rewriting the [SDK of Blade and Sorcery](https://github.com/KospY/BasSDK) in C++, just because I'm bored :)

- 😄 Pronouns: Any
+If you can't tell, I really like coding :)